vscode-langservers/vscode-html-languageserver-bin/README.md

 We use [SemVer](http://semver.org/) for versioning.

-Because we [can't guess](https://github.com/vscode-langservers/vscode-html-languageserver/blob/master/package.json#L4) VSCode extention version, we update `MINOR` when submodule is updated and 'PATCH' when only build method is updated
+Because we [can't guess](https://github.com/vscode-langservers/vscode-html-languageserver/blob/master/package.json#L4) VSCode extention version, we update `MINOR` when submodule is updated and `PATCH` when only build method is updated

 ## License